mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

 Instrument advanced properties
 -------------------------------
 .. warning:: This section is intended for instrument scientists.
-             The advanced configuration distributed for Mantid
+             The advanced configuration distributed with Mantid
-             will use the optimal values for that instrument and should not be changed unless you understand what you are doing.
+             use optimal values for each instrument and should not be changed unless you understand what you are doing.